apache/druid/docs/operations/security-overview.md

 From the inner most layer:
 1. Druid processes run within the system user context.
 They have access to the local files granted to the specified system user.
 2. The Druid ingestion system can create new processes to execute tasks.
 Those tasks inherit the user of their parent process.
-This means that any user authorized to submit an ingestion task can use the ingestion task permissions to read or write any local files that the Druid process has access to.
+This means that any user authorized to submit an ingestion task can use the ingestion task permissions to read or write any local files or external resources that the Druid process has access to.

 > Note: Only grant the permission to submit ingestion tasks to trusted users because they can read and write to local file system.